asmjit/asmdb/README.md

 Data Files
 ----------

 Data files use `.js` suffix and are `require()`d and interepreted as JavaScript, however, these files are also parseable as JSON after locating JSON-BEGIN and JSON-END marks and stripping content outside of them.
-The database is meant to be readable and editable, thus it tries to be smallest possible.
+The database is meant to be readable and editable, thus it should stay small and simple.

 The database provides the following concepts: